yonisimian/cpp-proposals/Extended Structured Binding.md

 ### Previous Papers

 -   **P0144R2 - `Structured Bindings`**: This paper introduced structured bindings.
 Section 3.3 explicitly mentions that structured bindings should not be used for assignment to existing variables, stating, "We know of no use cases where this is better than using `std::tie`."
-This proposal provides new use cases (embedded systems) and a strong argument for uniform syntax, directly addressing the original paper's concern.
+This proposal provides such a use case (embedded systems) and a strong argument for uniform syntax, directly addressing the original paper's concern.

 -   **P2392 - `C++ Standard Library Support for Structured Bindings`**: While not directly related to this proposal, Herb Sutter's paper and similar documents highlight the evolution of structured bindings and the community's interest in extending their utility.